ruptz/QB-breakcuffs/README.md

-Break cuff minigame for criminals when getting cuffed.
-This is for ps-ui and works for soft and hard cuff
+<b>QB-core<b/> minigame for criminals when they get cuffed and able to break out of them.

 In qb-policejob find the event ```RegisterNetEvent('police:client:GetCuffed', function(playerId, isSoftcuff)```